Coryf65/DockerForDevelopers/README.md

     docker logs `ID`
     ```

-8. Stop all containers
+8. Stop a container by ID

     ```sh
-    docker-compose stop
+    docker-compose stop `ID`
     ```

 9. Remove an image